The task of bringing the system from a given state to some given final state (either a single state or a set of states) can be formulated by setting

 \end{aligned}

-plus the Pontryagin’s statement about maximization of H with respect to \bm u
+plus the Pontryagin’s statement about minimization of H with respect to \bm u

 Cancelling the identical terms on both sides we are left with